NestCVNestCV

 The Bottom Line

-Your entry-level software tester resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Keep your entry-level software tester resume focused on outcomes that matter to the business.
+Recruiters want to see ROI, not just activity.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $50,000 - $70,000 | Job Outlook: Stable demand through 2030